 5. Do Tenpin Bowling and Play Glowing Mini Golf at Bowlarama

 Travelling as a group, couple or family?
 Get competitive at New Plymouth’s indoor entertainment facility, Bowlarama.
 Not only does the indoor activity centre have 16 tenpin bowling lanes, but it also has an 18-hole black-light mini golf course.
-If that wasn’t enough, there are arcade games, pool tables and more.
+If that wasn’t enough, there are arcade games, pool tables, laser tag and more.

 Location: 188 Devon Street West, New Plymouth city centre.

 More social indoor activities in New Plymouth to enjoy include the local escape rooms venue.
-Decipher Escape Rooms offers a couple of the creatively themed rooms full of puzzles, hidden codes and tricks to escape the room before the time runs out.
+Escape Masters offers creatively themed rooms full of puzzles, hidden codes and tricks to escape the room before the time runs out.
 It will challenge your reasoning and problem-solving skills so your group will be ready to face anything together!

-Location: 50 Gill Street, New Plymouth city centre.
+Location: 44 Currie Street, New Plymouth city centre.